China to investigate local authorities' efforts to control African swine fever

 The ministry said earlier on Monday that the country’s hog herd had shrunk 25.8% in June from a year ago, with the number of sows down 26.7%.

+Live hog prices have increased sharply since June and are pushing up pork prices and consumer inflation.

-Reporting by Dominique Patton; editing by Christian Schmollinger
+Reporting by Dominique Patton; editing by Christian Schmollinger and David Evans